iFurt/csv_test_1/README.md

 * Display parsing results in a table

 * Sample source import data (contents and format) could be found in specs

+* Import is performed in parallel with UPSERT to psql DB